Excellent research needs scientists who navigate challenges without losing sight of their ideals.

 Fostering excellent research

 Everyone talks about scientific excellence.
 What is rarely talked about is that real excellence depends on research integrity.
-And integrity is hard to maintain in an academic system that rewards paper counts over quality.
+Excellence with integrity is what I work towards: ambitious research that is done thoroughly, reported honestly, and reliable enough for others to build on.
+That is hard to maintain in an academic system that often rewards paper counts more than it rewards good scientific practice.

 Why take the journey with me?